starryalley/Anduril2/README.md

 - Default AUX LED mode in standby/lockout mode set to show current temperature with low/high setting respectively
 - Lower default candle mode amplitude from 32 to 28 so it is a calmer candle light
 - Lower default lightning mode max possible interval from around 8sec to 16sec so it will appear less busy
+- Use 9C in ramp mode to switch ramp style (smooth or discrete)

 # Other changes to the codebase